Culinary adventures in Italy with your own chef host

 Valley of the Temples

-Early morning we make the short (ten minute) drive to Agrigento's monumental Valley of the Temples and enjoy a guided tour (2 hours) of this most important historical site.
+Early morning we make the short (ten minute) drive to Agrigento's monumental Valley of the Temples and enjoy a guided tour with Marco Fazone (2 hours) of this most important historical site.

 Then its a 1 hour drive to the city of Modica for an afternoon provisioning stop at Casa del Formaggio, see the Baroque cathedral, and buy some chocolate, for which Modica is famous.
 If we are lucky, we'll catch the little 'sorbetto di limone' man - the star of one of the films at Devour The Food film fest.

-We continue for another 1/2 hour to our stately villa near the city of Noto.
+We continue for another 1/2 hour to our stunning contemporary villa near the town of Frigintini ,Villa Ida

 We settle in for four nights and we'll let you get the driving out of your system and enjoy the property for the late afternoon.